Generalized Helmholtz conditions for non-conservative Lagrangian systems: Generalized Helmholtz conditions

 \section{Generalized Helmholtz conditions}

-In this section we will provide necessary and sufficient conditions for a given semispray $S$ to be of Lagrangian type for a given covariant force field $\sigma$.
-These conditions, which we will refer to as \emph{generalized Helmholtz conditions}, will be expressed in terms of a semi-basic $1$-form, generalizing the classic Helmholtz conditions obtained in \cite{BD09}.
-We will prove that for some particular cases of the covariant force field (dissipative and gyroscopic) the generalized Helmholtz conditions reduce to those obtained by Mestdag, Sarlet and Crampin in \cite{MSC11} in terms of a multiplier matrix.
+In this section we provide necessary and sufficient conditions for a given semispray $S$ to be of Lagrangian type with a given covariant force field $\sigma$.
+These conditions, which we will refer to as \emph{generalized Helmholtz conditions}, will be expressed in terms of a semi-basic $1$-form.
+We will prove that for some particular cases of the covariant force field (dissipative and gyroscopic) the generalized Helmholtz conditions reduce to those obtained in \cite{MSC11} in terms of a multiplier matrix.

 Throughout this work, we make the following assumption about the semi-basic $1$-form $\theta$ that will be involved in expressing the generalized Helmholtz conditions.
-We say that a semi-basic $1$-form $\theta=\theta_i(x,y)dx^i$ is non-trivial if the matrix $g_{ij}={\partial \theta_i}/{\partial y^j}$ is non-trivial.
-If $\theta=d_JL$ is the Poincar\'e-Cartan $1$-form of some function $L$, then $\theta$ is non-trivial if and only if $L$ is a Lagrangian function.
+We say that a semi-basic $1$-form $\theta=\theta_i(x,y)dx^i$ is \emph{non-trivial} if the matrix $g_{ij}={\partial \theta_i}/{\partial y^j}$ is non-trivial.
+If $\theta=d_JL$ is the Poincar\'e-Cartan $1$-form of some function $L$, then $\theta$ is non-trivial if and only if $L$ is a Lagrangian.